williamDalston/schrodingers-cat-website/content/articles/qc-experiment-002.md

 ## The Bottom Line

-Lithium isotope effects suggest that quantum mechanical differences—not just chemical ones—can affect mental health and consciousness.
+Lithium isotope effects suggest that quantum mechanical differences not just chemical ones can affect mental health and consciousness.
 If true, this would:
 - Support quantum theories of consciousness
 - Revolutionize mental health treatment
 - Reveal quantum effects at macroscopic scales
 - Connect fundamental physics with practical medicine

 Whether these effects are real remains to be confirmed through larger, well-controlled studies.
-But if they are, they represent one of the most important discoveries in consciousness research—and mental health treatment.
+But if they are, they represent one of the most important discoveries in consciousness research and mental health treatment.

 The implications are profound: consciousness might depend on quantum processes, and we might be able to treat mental illness by targeting those quantum processes directly.

-This isn't just academic curiosity—it's about helping people.
+This isn't just academic curiosity it's about helping people.
 And if quantum mechanics can improve mental health treatment, that alone would make quantum consciousness research worthwhile.

 ---